KL0010/POS_IMS/README.md

 Trilio is used to send emails and SMS.
 Email address validation and 2FA login must be changed. <br />
 1. Go to POS_IMS/Models/EmailHelper and change SendGrid API key (line 13).
 Then change the email address that is libked to it (line 15). <br >
 2. Go to POS_IMS/Areas/Account/Login.cshtml and change Trilio init to your Trilio credentials. <br />
-3 .
-Got to POS_IMS/Areas/Account/LoginWith2fa.cshtml and change init values your Trilio credentials <br /><br />
+3. Go to POS_IMS/Areas/Account/LoginWith2fa.cshtml and change init values your Trilio credentials <br /><br />
 Currently, the system sends 2 identical 2FA message.
 One when login in and the other on deletion of the token.
 Next update will change the 2nd SMS to state token has been deleted.

 Technical and User documentation for Authentication and Authorisation will be available after the 31/7/2024, when component has been fully rolled out. <br /><br />